Career options in the Sociology Program

 - Talk with professionals working in areas of interest.

-- Contact the sociology undergraduate coordinator, Dr. Clare Stacey, to set up an appointment to discuss your courses, career goals, and plans or visit the following links for more information:
+- Contact the sociology undergraduate coordinator, Dr. Tiffany Taylor, to set up an appointment to discuss your courses, career goals, and plans or visit the following links for more information: